 Vocational and Careers Guidance

 Longdon Park School endeavours to provide all pupils with a range of opportunities to participate in a vocational environment.
 A clear vocational philosophy exists at Key Stage 4 as careers and guidance is encouraged as part of a whole school approach.
 Emphasis on vocational opportunities is being developed in KS4 with the planned inclusion of horticulture, cycle maintenance, hospitality and catering.
 Enterprise is encouraged in all areas of the curriculum and is taught discretely as an option in Young Enterprise in Years 10/11.
-Enterprise is further encouraged through whole school charity events and charity activities planned and led by KS4 pupils.
-Careers education and guidance are taught through timetabled Careers Lessons, ICT based careers information programme (‘fast tomato’), Citizenship and Preparation for working life (AQA level 1 certificate).
+Enterprise is further encouraged through whole school charity events and charity activities planned and led by the Student Council.
+Careers education and guidance are taught through timetabled Community Development lesson and a ICT based careers information programme, Citizenship and Preparation for working life (AQA level 1 certificate).
 Personal and social development Entry Level 3 award will be obtained via completed units from Citizenship lessons.

 In Key stage 4 and beyond the emphasis is placed on the world of work, opportunity awareness, college experience and work experience.
 All 14+ pupils are interviewed by Local Authority support services to give guidance and encourage participation in College programmes.
 This process also provides the specific information required to create individual transition plans.
 Pupils who are ready for work experience are supported with a suitable work placement as guided through appropriate outside agencies.

-Personalised learning is supported by Individual Personal Pro les to encourage pupils to pursue areas of interest and gain experience.
+Personalised learning is supported by Individual Personal Profiles to encourage pupils to pursue areas of interest and gain experience.
 Teachers, instructors and learning support staff provide valuable support and guidance as they support the individual pupil needs.
-Further extensive careers support and guidance are available through: ‘Preparation for Work’ unit of PSD programme, planned visits and discussions and advice from Local Authority support services(school and personal), Outside Agencies and Parents / Carer involvement as opportunities are provided for pupils’ individual needs and future transitions.
+Further extensive careers support and guidance are available through: ‘Preparation for Work’ unit of PSD programme, planned visits and discussions and advice from Local Authority support services(school and personal), Outside Agencies and Parents/Carer involvement as opportunities are provided for pupils’ individual needs and future transitions.